Top five best mini blenders

 |74%

 Not found the perfect model for you?
-Jump straight to our blender reviews for more on all the latest models.
+Jump straight to our blender reviews for more on all the latest models, including jug blenders for blending larger quantities.

 Why Which? blender reviews are better

-Our tests go further than those carried out by other organisations, and because Which? is independent and does not accept advertising or freebies, you can trust our reviews to give you the full, honest and impartial truth about a product.

-When testing blenders in the Which? test lab, we challenge every model to complete a variety of blending tasks, from smoothie recipes with tricky-to-blend ingredients like ginger, frozen fruit and nuts, to soups and drier mixes like pesto.
-We also rate how well a blender can crush ice: many will leave you with a sloppy mixture of slush and cubes, while the best ones crush ice evenly to make uniform ice crystals.
+When testing blenders, we challenge every model to complete a variety of blending tasks, from smoothie recipes with tricky-to-blend ingredients such as ginger, frozen fruit and nuts, to soups and dips such as pesto.
+We also rate how well each blender can crush ice: many will leave you with a sloppy mixture of slush and cubes, while the best ones crush ice evenly to make uniform ice crystals.

 As well as judging blenders on their blending prowess, we also assess how easy they are to use and clean.
-If a blender is simple to use and clean up afterwards, it's less likely to be abandoned in a cupboard after a few weeks use.
+If a blender is simple to use and clean up afterwards, it's less likely to be abandoned in a cupboard after a few weeks of use.

-If you're looking to buy a blender, make sure you look at our blender reviews first so you can see how well different models blend before buying.
+If you're looking to buy a blender, make sure you look at our blender reviews first so you can see the best - and worst - models, and buy with confidence.